elecfreaks/learn-en/microbitKit/smart_cutebot/cutebot+AI lens/cutebot_case20.md

 ### Connections of the AI Lens:

-Connect the RJ11 cable with the AI Lens and the other end in Dupont connection to the circled place in the below picture (make sure you connect to the right connections).
+Connect the RJ11 cable with the [AI Lens](https://www.elecfreaks.com/elecfreaks-smart-ai-lens-kit.html) and the other end in Dupont connection to the circled place in the below picture (make sure you connect to the right connections).

 ![](./images/cutebot-step-10.png)

-***Tips:*** the bricks holder here is flexible to be adjusted, we may manually adjust the angles of the AI lens to meet the requirements of the functions that you want to achieve.
+***Tips:*** the bricks holder here is flexible to be adjusted, we may manually adjust the angles of the [AI Lens](https://www.elecfreaks.com/elecfreaks-smart-ai-lens-kit.html) to meet the requirements of the functions that you want to achieve.

 ## Software Platform:
 ---